What Does a Bread Machine Do and Why You Might Need One

 FAQ about bread machines:

 Using the automatic cycle on a bread machine from start to finish is fraught with pitfalls.
-Although you might get lucky and it works, often it doesn’t.
-I don’t care for the odds so I choose to take more control.
+Although you might get lucky, and it works, often it doesn’t.
+I don’t care for the odds, so I take more control.

 Check out this post about choosing a machine: Choosing the Right Bread Machine.

-First, read this post for lots of general tips about using a bread machine.
-I would start out with this recipe for Sweet-Milk White Bread.
+First, read this post for general tips about using a bread machine.
+Then, I would start with this recipe for Sweet-Milk White Bread.
 It’s a winner.
-If you prefer something more substantial try this recipe for Cracked Wheat Berry Bread.
+If you prefer something more substantial, try this Cracked Wheat Berry Bread.